-There is a strong history section with the Fitz library and the librarian welcomes requests from students for the purchase of books relevant to their courses.
+Fitzwilliam boasts an impressive, modern library, with a particularly strong history section.
+The librarian welcomes requests from students for the purchase of books relevant to their courses.

-Fitzwilliam is home to a flourishing History Society, in which students of history, and other subjects are able to come together for a varied progamme of academic talks.
-Open to students across the wider university, the Society's events stimulate discussion and further engagement with historical topics, as well as providing all those with an interest in history with an opportunity to socialise together.
+The College is also home to a dynamic and flourishing History Society, in which students of History, and other subjects are able to come together for a varied programme of academic talks.
+Fitzwilliam History Society is open to students across the wider university, and its events stimulate discussion and further engagement with historical topics, as well as providing all those with an interest in history with an opportunity to socialise together.

 The admissions process

-All applicants for History are required to take a History Admissions Assessment prior to interview.
+All applicants for History are required to take a History admissions assessment if invited to interview.

 Those called for interview are asked to submit two pieces of written work prepared as part of their school work.
-Candidates should normally expect two interviews, within the interview itself they will be asked to read and then discuss with the interviewers a piece of historical writing.
+Candidates should normally expect two interviews.
+In the interview itself they may be asked to read and then discuss with the interviewers a piece of historical writing.